malmgrenola/rooster/README.md

 ##### Color Scheme

-The site color scheme is ... and high contrast, with user information text and navigation bar .....
+The site color scheme is wooden and high contrast, with user information text and navigation bar in light color

 ### Features Left to Implement

-- Use social logins to use the custom data site on multiple devices.
--
+- ...

 ## Technologies Used